-In order to stretch limited funds, Congress authorized some innovative uses of federal transportation funds.
-Funds were authorized to create state "banks" to complement traditional transportation grant programs and provide states with flexibility to offer many types of financial assistance.
-The State Infrastructure Bank (SIB) Program, similar to a private bank, offers a range of loans and credit options to help finance eligible surface transportation projects.
-SIBs offer states the ability to undertake transportation projects that would otherwise go unfunded or experience substantial delays.
+In the mid-1990s, Congress authorized some innovative uses for federal transportation funds.
+To strengthen the impact of limited federal dollars, states were given the ability to use certain funds to create "banks" that could offer various types of financial assistance, much like those available at a private bank.
+The State Infrastructure Bank (SIB) Program offers a range of loans and credit options to help pay for eligible surface transportation projects that would otherwise go unfunded or experience substantial delays.

-- provide for better access to facilitate increased auto or truck traffic near commercial or industrial sites
+- Access improvements for vehicle traffic near commercial or industrial sites

-- provide signal lights, turn lanes and pedestrian walkways at a busy highway intersection
+- Installation of signal lights, turn lanes, and pedestrian walkways at a highway intersection

-- construct parking facilities, bicycle lanes and pedestrian walk-ways to better facilitate customer traffic on or near retail centers and tourist attractions.
+- Construction of parking facilities, bicycle lanes, and pedestrian walkways to better facilitate customer traffic near retail centers and tourist attractions

 Dean M. Prestegaard